 There are no communities located within the Project site.
-Rweimeh Village is on the southern end of the Project, where the Project substation will be installed.
+The closest village, Rweimeh Village lies on land with limits/boundaries are not that much identified.
 The village has no electricity supply, as it is short-stay destination for visitors rather than a residential village.
-It is mostly inhabited by the Jaafar Family Clan.
-A total of 200 families, part of Jaafar Clan, are registered in Fnaidek, half of which visit Rweimeh Village in the summer.
+It is mostly inhabited by the Jaafar Family.
+A total of 200 Jaafar families are registered in Fnaidek, half of which visit Rweimeh Village seasonally in the summer.
 Numerous residences are located outside the Project area.
 There are no informal settlements or Syrian or Palestinian refugee camps within or near the Project site.
-Shepherds from nearby Kfartoun and Aandqet use the area for grazing animals.
+Shepherds from nearby Fnaidek use the area for grazing animals.
 Recreational bird hunters use a network of existing tracks inside and outside the Project site, although they advised they do not use hunting as subsistence of a source of income.